import Image from ‘@theme/IdealImage’

 The official Gentoo wiki has a list of alternative ways

-to share the binpkgs
+to share the binpkgs directory with the target.

-If the user can access these files from http://[public IP]:[port]/, then anyone can.
+:::warning[Open ports] If the user can access these files from http://[public IP]:[port]/, then anyone can.
 This should be a temporary setup to get the target bootstapped.

 Once the binhost has been set up, the port should be closed to the public using a firewall, and a secure private connection should be established between the two devices using something like Tailscale VPN.

-Many users will be behind NAT or CGNAT, which means that outside devices cannot establish connections with the host.
+:::note[NAT and carrier-grade NAT (CGNAT)] Many users will be behind NAT or CGNAT, which means that outside devices cannot establish connections with the host.
 In this case, the host can temporarily use a tunnel such as Tailscale funnel or Cloudflare Tunnel to expose the HTTP server to the internet.

 In order for binary packages compiled for the binhost to be installable on the target, both need to have the same configuration.

-and the target have the same Portage
+Ensure that /binhost/ and the target have the same Portage

-).
+/var/lib/portage/world_sets).
 The configuration can be sent from one

-machine to the other using scp
+machine to the other using scp, as long as the sshd service is running

 on the receiver and is accessible over the network.